rkang246/SigFigCalc/README.md

-> A significant figure calculator written in java.
+> A significant figures calculator written in java.

 ## TO-DO